Trademark: Trademarks

 The ENERGY STAR certification mark is displayed on products, homes, buildings, and plants that have been verified as meeting the program's energy-efficiency standards.

 To maintain distinctiveness, trademarks should function as adjectives, not as nouns or verbs, and be paired with a generic product or service name.
-They should stand out from the surrounding text using capital letters, bold type, italics, colour, underlining, quotation marks, or a unique stylised format.
+They should also stand out from the surrounding text using capital letters, bold type, italics, colour, underlining, quotation marks, or a unique stylised format.
 For example, say "LEGO® toy blocks" instead of "Lego's."

 Trademark symbols

 A trademark may be designated by the following symbols: